miguelcfsilva11/Hawkins_Chess-AI/README.md

 # Hawkins - Chess AI
 <img src="image/hawkins-logo-full.png" width="546" height="200">

 "Hawkins" is an open-source, competitive Chess AI powered by multiple tree search algorithms.
-It makes use of various optimization techniques, mostly extensions of alpha-beta pruning and cache memoization, along with other traditional chess engine methods.
+It makes use of various optimization techniques, such as alpha-beta pruning and its most common extensions along with cache memoization.
 It comes with its own GUI (which was heavily inspired by [Nick Zuber's](https://github.com/nickzuber/chs) board design) and many levels of difficulty.
 # Engine Performance

 Hawkins plays at a really high-level, even when compared to the strongest AIs ever built with Python.
 In this particular game, Hawkins went head to head with Stockfish's fifth level on [lichess](https://lichess.org/) (rated ~2000 ELO), and won after dozens of well-crafted moves.